Why renovation can be the right track

 There are certain things that you should be aware of before you buy a property that needs developing or major renovation.
 Some properties, such as an undeveloped loft apartment, will require complete remodeling, including installing plumbing and electricity.
 This is a huge task, but it also gives you far more flexibility to design the flat exactly how you see fit.
 Other properties may just need minor cosmetic fixes.
 The most important things you should consider are the features you can’t change: location, for example.
 If the apartment is not in an ideal location for you, then perhaps you should reconsider the project.
 You want to be sure that your hard work will pay off, and you’ll have an exceptional home at the end.

 Once you’ve chosen your ideal location, you have to decide how much work you’re willing to put into the project.
 When looking for your fixer-upper, keep an eye out for what changes will be necessary, and keep them in mind when making your decision.
-Relatively easy fixes include:
+Relatively easy renovations include:

 - Patching walls, stripping wallpaper, and painting